-1 Framework for the Preparation and Presentation of Financial Statements was replaced by the Conceptual Framework for Financial Reporting in October 2010.
-The reference is to the Framework for the Preparation and Presentation of Financial Statements and in effect when the Interpretation was developed.
+1 The reference is to the Framework for the Preparation and Presentation of Financial Statements, which was in effect when the Interpretation was developed.

 2 The title of HK(SIC)-Int 29, formerly Disclosure - Service Concession Arrangements, was amended by HK(IFRIC)-Int 12.